aaaaaa123456789/libplum/docs/conventions.md

 The library follows a number of conventions to make it easier to use.

 All public identifiers (functions, macros, etc.) begin with `plum_` or `PLUM_`.
-Macros and constants are all uppercase; functions and `struct` tags are all lowercase.
+Macros and constants are all uppercase; functions and `struct` and `enum` tags are all lowercase.
 In all cases, words are separated by underscores and capitalization is not mixed.
 There is a number of macros that [don't follow the prefix rules][unprefixed], but those macros aren't included by default, and the user has to explicitly enable them with a `#define` in order to use them.